janusvr/guide/docs/README.md

-# Welcome
+# Hello Metaverse

 [JanusVR](https://janusvr.github.io/guide/#/home/about) combines the power of internet freedom with the potential of virtual reality.
-Websites become immersing spaces linked by portals, where users can explore, collaborate, and author content on a platform that builds upon the open web.
+Websites become immersive spaces linked by portals, where users can explore, collaborate, and author content on a platform that builds upon the open web.

 ## Features